Back to articles

 Step 1: Identify All Mixed Content

-Step 2: Update Resource URLs Once identified, change all http:// URLs to https://.
+Once identified, change all http:// URLs to https://.

 <!-- ❌ Bad: Insecure HTTP resource -->

-<img src="http://example.com/image.jpg" alt="Image">
+<img src="http://example.com/image.jpg" alt="Image" />

 <!-- ✅ Good: Secure HTTPS resource -->

-<img src="https://example.com/image.jpg" alt="Image">
+<img src="https://example.com/image.jpg" alt="Image" />

 <!-- ✅ Even Better: Protocol-relative URL (inherits parent protocol) -->

-<img src="//example.com/image.jpg" alt="Image">
+<img src="//example.com/image.jpg" alt="Image" />

 <!-- ✅ Best for Internal: Relative Path (always safe) -->

-<img src="/images/image.jpg" alt="Image">
+<img src="/images/image.jpg" alt="Image" />

-Step 3: Implement upgrade-insecure-requests (for leftover content) For content you can't easily control (e.g., embedded third-party widgets), a Content Security Policy (CSP) directive can instruct the browser to upgrade HTTP requests to HTTPS.
+For content you can't easily control, like embedded third-party widgets, a Content Security Policy directive can tell the browser to upgrade HTTP requests to HTTPS automatically.

 Content-Security-Policy: upgrade-insecure-requests;

-Step 4: Redirect HTTP to HTTPS at Server Level Ensure all traffic defaults to HTTPS.
+Step 4: Redirect HTTP to HTTPS at Server Level

 # Nginx example: Redirect HTTP to HTTPS